Corruption in Haiti: Aristide presidency (1991, 1994–96, 2001–04)

 Upon taking office the first time in 1991, President Jean-Bertrand Aristide said he would provide a new start and fight corruption.
 In September 1991, however, a military coup removed Aristide from power.
-Aristide regained power from 1994 to 1996 and then again in 2001 to 2004.
+Aristide regained power from 1994 to 1996 and then again from 2001 to 2004.
 During Aristide's three presidential administrations, according to a 2009 report, corruption thrived.

 When Senator Dany Toussaint was indicted in May 2001 for complicity in a journalist's murder, he accused Judge Claudy Gassant of pressuring defendants to implicate him.
 Toussaint's followers protested, and Gassant resigned and left the country.

 In 2004, an exiled Haitian drug lord, Beaudouin Ketant, said at his sentencing in the U.S. that Aristide controlled 85% of the cocaine flow through his country, and that Aristide had demanded bribes from other drug traffickers for years.

 A 2005 report by the Financial Intelligence Unit Central (UCREF) stated that virtual companies called SEPA-N food supplies, Quisqueya store, and VJLS COCSOBFO were founded by Aristide and used to divert public funds.
 The report leveled embezzlement charges not only at Aristide but also at former Prime Minister Yvon Neptune and over a dozen former ministers.

 Aristide's government, according to the UCREF, had funneled more than 21 million USD in public funds into private shell companies.
 A considerable portion of this embezzlement was used to support charities he owned in an alleged public relations stunt to improve his image.

-In July 2008, evidence was uncovered by an investigative journalist alleging that Aristide had embezzled millions from Haiti's budget via a fraudulent 2003 contract with a New Jersey firm, IDT Corporation, and that Aristide's illicit profits had stashed in a Turks and Caicos bank.
+In July 2008, evidence was uncovered by an investigative journalist alleging that Aristide had embezzled millions from Haiti's budget via a fraudulent 2003 contract with a New Jersey firm, IDT Corporation, and that Aristide's illicit profits had been stashed in a Turks and Caicos bank.
 An investigation led to a $1.3 million fine for James Courter, president of IDT.
 Despite calls for Aristide's prosecution, nothing was done by Haitian authorities.

 Prime Minister Pierre-Louis (2008–09)

-In a July 2009 interview, then-Prime Minister Michèle Pierre-Louis stated that corruption in Haiti is entrenched due to the system of cronyism in which insiders into the racket are promoted in the system.
+In a July 2009 interview, then-Prime Minister Michèle Pierre-Louis stated that corruption in Haiti is entrenched due to the system of cronyism in which insiders in the racket are promoted in the system.
 She claimed, therefore, there is little means of electing a legislature with integrity.
-However, she was soon after harshly criticized for these comments, since she was herself accused of corruption on the grounds that much of the foreign aid received after a series of hurricanes in 2008 had purportedly gone missing on her watch.
+However, she was soon harshly criticized for these comments, since she was herself accused of corruption on the grounds that much of the foreign aid received after a series of hurricanes in 2008 had purportedly gone missing on her watch.
 In October 2009, the Haitian Senate gave her a vote of no confidence and ousted her.